NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --apply-initial-transform-only
     Apply to the cameras the transform given by ``--initial-transform``.
     No iterations, GCP loading, or image matching takes place.

+--image-list
+    A file containing the list of images, when they are too many to specify on the command line.
+Use space or newline as separator.
+See also ``--camera-list`` and
+    ``--mapprojected-data-list``.

+--camera-list
+    A file containing the list of cameras, when they are too many to specify on the command line.

+--mapprojected-data-list
+    A file containing the list of mapprojected images and the DEM (see ``--mapprojected-data``), when they are too many to specify on the command line.

 --save-vwip
     Save .vwip files (intermediate files for creating .match